- Fuel expenses have a big impact on the budgets of businesses that operate a fleet of vehicles.

 While your drivers cannot control road quality, they can avoid uneven roads as much as possible.
 Planning out the vehicle’s route and using GPS devices with route suggestions will help your truck drivers avoid bad roads that can reduce fuel efficiency.
 It can also help them avoid traffic congestion.
 According to a study from the University of Michigan Transportation Research Institute (UMTRI), traffic congestion due to gridlock can reduce a vehicle’s fuel economy by 20% to 40%.

-Tip: GPS technology, such as GPS fleet tracking software, can help you plan your drivers' routes to avoid bad roads and traffic congestion as much as possible.
+GPS technology, such as GPS fleet management software, can help you plan your drivers’ routes to avoid bad roads and traffic congestion as much as possible.

 Vehicles that are started more often throughout the day use more fuel than vehicles started fewer times.
 At the same time, idling vehicles waste fuel for no reason and accumulate unnecessary costs.
 These wasted expenses can add up across your fleet to be a significant drain on your bottom line.

 Train your drivers to turn off their engines if they expect to be parked or standing for a while.
 This will result in short-term and long-term financial savings in terms of fuel consumption and engine wear.
 Drivers should also learn to change gears sooner to lower their overall rpm, which can also reduce fuel consumption.